SharePoint/sp-dev-docs/docs/general-development/customizing-search-results-in-sharepoint.md

 > The  _fcoid_ managed property in FAST Search Server 2010 for SharePoint has been replaced with the _docid_ managed property in SharePoint.

+In SharePoint Online, set `CollapseSpecification='DocumentSignature: 1'` to make it work.

 ## See also